 Want to visit Gig Harbor?
 Use our handy resource below to find hotel or VRBO options:

 Craft brewing is popular in the area, including 7 Seas Brewing and Wet Coast Brewing, as well as Heritage Distilling Company.
 If it’s art you prefer, enjoy the year-round art walk at the waterfront.
 Or stop in at the free Harbor History Museum and learn about the Gig Harbor Peninsula and more.

 If you’re a foodie, Gig Harbor doesn’t disappoint.
 From the Gig Harbor Farmers Market, to Peace of the Earth Organic Farm, and the Minter Brook Oyster Company, there’s something for everyone.
-You’ll also find tasty, unique restaurants, like this list of waterfront dining in downtown Gig Harbor.
+You’ll also find tasty, unique restaurants in downtown Gig Harbor.

 Gig Harbor is home to several medical facilities, including Multicare primary care.
 Gig Harbor is also less than an hour away from hospitals in Seattle.

 With about 10,000 people, Snohomish is considered one of the best cities to retire in Washington.
 Its proximity to Seattle means its housing prices are higher than what you may expect, but its proximity to Seattle also means you can get big-city amenities while being far enough away when you want to get away!

 Located abut 40 minutes northeast of Seattle, it’s home to excellent medical care, including the University of Washington Medical Centers and more.

 Want to visit Snohomish?
 Use our handy resource below to find hotel or VRBO options:

 With the Cascade Loop calling the area home the scenic byway offers people an opportunity to travel through nature, taking advantage of trails and amazing views that photographers love.